mosesamwoma/spam-email-detection-model/README.md

 - Dataset source: [Kaggle Spam Email Dataset](https://www.kaggle.com/)
 - Inspired by email security research and industry best practices
-- Built with amazing open-source tools and libraries
 - Deployed on [Render](https://render.com) for reliable cloud hosting
-- Thanks to the ML and NLP communities for continuous innovation

 ## 📞 Contact & Support